t0uch9r455/t0uch9r455.github.io/_posts/2025-02-04-shell-stuff.md

 ### getting a reverse shell

 The command to run first is nc -nlvp 9090.
-This is because you want to set up the listener first for the shell to connect back to the attacker.
+This is because you want to set up the listener first for the shell to connect back to the attacker

 ### more on reverse shells